louis-driver/knowledgepool/README.md

 All application logic is stored in the src/app/ directory.

-Within the app/api/ folder are routes that are essentially the backend for the application.
+Within the app/actions/ folder are server actions that are essentially the backend for the application.
 In these routes I connect to and execute SQL statements in a MySQL database.

+I am currently migragting away from the use of API routes, as the use of server components means that fetching does not need to be done through an API, as the pages are created on the server and can thus directly access any data my API routes would provide.

 Examples:
-A request to http://domain/api/post will return a list of all posts.
+Within a page.tsx file, a call to getPosts() from a file in the /actions folder will return posts for the user to view, to generate a page from.
+This would have previouslt been accomplished by a request to http://domain/api/post.

-A request to http://domain/api/post/[post_id] is a dynamic route and will return the post with the given post_id, i.e. http://domain/api/post/3 will return the data for post with post_id=3.
+A request to http://domain/post/[post_id] is a dynamic route and will return a page for the post with the given post_id.

-I have placed pages that users can navigate to for content in the app/pages/ folder, whose structure roughly mirrors the api folder.
-I've done this to help align my page fetches with the api routes.
-At this moment, the primary focus has been on creating routes in the api, so not much is going on in pages/.
+## User Interface
+Currently the UI has been barebones as I learn data transferring and authentication methods for a Next.js project.
+I simply needed to verify that each page was receving the necessary data.

+Design work will be the next step for this project.

+## Authentication
+I've created a from-scratch authentication system that will likely be replaced by Oauth in the future.
+However, It has helped me better understand the inner-workings of validating user account creation and utilizing cookies.

+The middleware.ts file in the /src folder will run on the folders/files in its config.
+This prevents uses from accessing protected resources if they do not have an account by redirecting them to sign in if they do not have a valid session cookie.